 From morning through night, Berlin is abuzz with interesting events.
 Below are some favorite suggestions of BCB students to either unwind during the day or to dance and listen to music in the evening.
 These events offer ways to experience the diverse scenes of contemporary Berlin.

 – Slow food is the new rising trend in Berlin: you can find regular street food markets at Kulturbrauerei in Prenzlauer Berg, Markthalle Neun in Neukölln, Neue Heimat in Friedrichshain, and regular events such as the Vegan Green Market at Arena Park.

-– Berlin’s mythic club scene in a nutshell: dance in a former swimming pool at Stattbad Wedding, if you like techno go to Tresor or About Blank, but if you prefer house, try the Ritter Butzke (there is no difficulty to get into this one); in summer Kosmonaut or Griessmühle have huge open air spaces, while Club der Visionäre or Ipse are legendary clubs directly on the Spree.
+– Berlin’s mythic club scene in a nutshell: if you like techno go to Tresor or About Blank, but if you prefer house, try the Ritter Butzke (there is no difficulty to get into this one); Urban Spree is a big club in Friedrichshain with live music, a massive Biergarten, club events, and a gallery space; in summer Polygon Club or Griessmühle have huge open air spaces, while Club der Visionäre or Ipse are legendary clubs directly on the Spree.
 And then, of course, you’ve got the Berghain, if you manage to get in!
 But they also have live concerts in the Kantine during the week.
 And there are dozens more…